Borders of Switzerland are temporary closed.

 Passengers entering Switzerland must have:

-- a medical certificate with a negative COVID-19 PCR test result of a test taken not more than 72 hours before departure from the first embarkation point; or
+- a negative COVID-19 PCR or RT-PCR test result of a test taken not more than 72 hours before departure from the first embarkation point;

-- a medical certificate with a negative COVID-19 Rapid Antigen test result of a test taken not more than 24 hours before departure from the first embarkation point.
+- a negative COVID-19 Rapid Antigen test result of a test taken not more than 24 hours before departure from the first embarkation point.
+Upon arrival they will be additional tested for COVID-19 (express antigen or PCR) on their own expense.

 This rule doesn’t apply to: